 Bishop Shannon read from the prepared remarks, “We acknowledge the traditional, ancestral, and unceded land of the Abenaki people on which we are worshiping, praying, and celebrating today.
 We honor the Abenaki people who have been living and working on this land from time immemorial.”

 Visit the Racial Reconciliation & Racial Healing page on the diocesan website and scroll mid-way down for a newly-added section dedicated to the Abenaki and Vermont Native People.

-This year’s Convention offering, which totaled just over $5,600, was earmarked for recovery efforts in the Bahamas—an initiative that began when Hurricane Dorian wiped out much of Grand Bahama and Abaco islands in late August and early September.
+This year’s Convention offering, which totaled $6,025, was earmarked for recovery efforts in the Bahamas—an initiative that began when Hurricane Dorian wiped out much of Grand Bahama and Abaco islands in late August and early September.
 Under the leadership of the Rt.
 Rev. Jennifer Baskerville-Burrows, Indianapolis, and the Rt.
 Rev. Peter Eaton, Southeast Florida, there has been an effort across The Episcopal Church to raise $1 million for this cause, and the bishops have been advocating support for Episcopal Relief & Development’s Hurricane Relief Fund.